What a Divine Attribute Is

 It is better to conceive of God’s attributes as his nature, not a collection of separate parts or an addition to his essence.
 Thus, God is love, holiness, and power.
 These are simply different ways of viewing the unified being, God.
 God is richly complex, and these conceptions are merely attempts to grasp different objective aspects or facets of his being” (ibid.).

+Lutherans call this “negative attributes” because they are his attributes that no (negation) relation to the world or his creation or to humans.
+They are such attributes as eternity, simplicity, and infinity.
 They are God’s alone, with a caveat.
 He does not “communicate” or “share” them with us.

-Examples of ones that humans cannot have, but only God does:
+Here are some that humans cannot have, but only God does:

 Self-existence (God does not depend on or need anyone or anything)